imcf/pyppms/README.md

   they don't.
 * Some fields are quoted in the CSV output, some are not.
 Difficult to separate the values since there are colons in the values too.
-* Returned keys are not always the same.
+* Semantics of keys is not consistent.
 Sometimes `user` is the user id, sometimes it refers to the user's full name.
-* There seems to be no easy / robust way to derive the user id from the user's full name that is returned e.g. by `getrunningsheet`, making it very hard to cross-link it with data from `getuser`.
+* There is no (obvious) robust way to derive the user id from the user's full name that is returned e.g. by `getrunningsheet`, making it very hard to cross-reference it with data from `getuser`.
 * The result of the `getrunningsheet` query in general is not suited very well for automated processing, it seems to be rather tailored for humans.
 * Unfortunately `Username` and `Systemname` are not the unique id, they are